swapxs/loki-mcp/README.md

 - **Server**: The main MCP server implementation in `cmd/server/main.go`
 - **Client**: A test client in `cmd/client/main.go` for interacting with the MCP server
 - **Handlers**: Individual tool handlers in `internal/handlers/`
-  - `calculator.go`: Basic arithmetic operations
   - `loki.go`: Grafana Loki query functionality

 ## Using with Claude Desktop

-You can use this MCP server with Claude Desktop to add calculator and Loki query tools.
+You can use this MCP server with Claude Desktop to add Loki query tools.
 Follow these steps:

 ### Option 1: Using the Compiled Binary